Skip to Content

 The resident is mentored by an accomplished core faculty who are national leaders in integrated chiropractic practice.
 These clinicians share their expertise in patient care, academics, and research to provide a robust educational experience.

-Enya Katz, DC, MS earned a bachelor’s degree in biology from Yeshiva University in Manhattan, NY in 2014 and a Doctor of Chiropractic degree from the University of Bridgeport College of Chiropractic in 2018.
+Enya Katz, DC, MS earned a bachelor’s degree in biology from Yeshiva University in 2014 and a Doctor of Chiropractic degree from the University of Bridgeport College of Chiropractic in 2018.
 Additionally, she completed her master’s degree in human nutrition from the University of Bridgeport while in attendance.
 During her time as a chiropractic student, Dr. Katz did her clerkship at the West Haven VHA hospital.
-After graduation she worked in private practice in Miami, FL before starting her residency at the VAGLAHS.
-Upon graduating from the residency program, Dr. Katz joined the PM&RS staff at VAGLAHS in 2020 as a chiropractic attending and full-time staff.
+After graduation she worked in private practice in Miami, FL before starting her residency at VAGLAHS.
+Upon graduating from the residency program, Dr. Katz joined the PM&RS staff at VAGLAHS in 2020 as an attending and full-time staff.

 Kaitlin Dick, DC earned a bachelor’s degree in Kinesiology from San Francisco State University in 2015 and a Doctor of Chiropractic degree from Palmer College of Chiropractic – West in 2021.
 She completed a clinical student clerkship with the VA Palo Alto HCS in Monterey, CA and was the VAGLAHS chiropractic resident from 2022-2023.
-She joined the PM&RS staff at VAGLAHS in 2023 as a chiropractic attending and full-time staff.
+She completed her Chiropractic Sports Physicians Certification in 2022.
+After graduating from the residency program, Dr. Dick joined the PM&RS staff at VAGLAHS in 2023 as an attending and full-time staff.

 Robb Russell, DC is a graduate from San Diego State University and Los Angeles College of Chiropractic.
 He was Chairman of the Chiropractic Section of Pacific Hospital of Long Beach and has held leadership positions with the California Chiropractic Association, an expert for the California Board of Chiropractic Examiner, and an examiner for the National Board of Chiropractic Examiners.
 He is published in chiropractic journals and made presentations before chiropractic and medical conferences.
 He transitioned to an academic and administrative position at SCU and served as the SCU’s Spine Care program.
 He is the Assistant Vice President and Clinical Chief of Staff, SCU Health.
-He helped establish the VAGLAHS chiropractic residency program and has been an attending since 2014.
+He helped establish the Integrated Clinical Practice Chiropractic Residency Program at VAGLAHS and has been an attending since 2014.

 VA Greater Los Angeles health care